-Bainum unveils plans for new ‘Baltimore Banner’ news site — and hires Kimi Yoshino, a top L.A.
+Bainum unveils plans for new Baltimore Banner news site — and hires Kimi Yoshino, a top L.A.
 Times editor, to run it

 Bainum’s other boosters include David Simon, a former Baltimore Sun reporter who created the HBO hit “The Wire.”
 Simon has committed to write a monthly column for the Banner.
 Billionaire publisher and former New York mayor Mike Bloomberg has also offered guidance and expertise.

-“The talented team Stewart is assembling reflects his deep commitment to Baltimore, and I’m looking forward to reading their work — and seeing the positive impact they will have on the life of the city,” said Bloomberg, in a statement.
+“The talented team Stewart is assembling reflects his deep commitment to Baltimore, and I’m looking forward to reading their work — and seeing the positive impact they will have on the life of the city,” Bloomberg said in a statement.

-Bloomberg has not committed to donating funds to the Institute, according to Patel, but that is partly because “we haven’t asked.”
+Bloomberg has not committed to donating funds to the institute, according to Patel, but that is partly because “we haven’t asked.”

-Among the media leaders Bainum and Patel conferred with was Norm Pearlstine, former top editor of the L.A.
-Times, who gave his recommendation of Yoshino, according to Bainum: “He was very high on her.”
+Among the media leaders Bainum and Patel conferred with was Norm Pearlstine, former top editor of the Los Angeles Times, who recommended Yoshino, according to Bainum: “He was very high on her.”

-Yoshino was among the pool of candidates considered to replace Pearlstine, a position that went earlier this year to Kevin Merida, formerly of The Washington Post and ESPN’s The Undefeated.
+Yoshino was among the pool of candidates considered to replace Pearlstine, a position that went earlier this year to Kevin Merida, formerly of The Washington Post and ESPN’s the Undefeated.

-Yoshino first talked to Bainum over a Zoom one Saturday in September.
-The call was scheduled to be one hour; the two talked for nearly three, said Bainum.
+Yoshino first talked to Bainum over Zoom one Saturday in September.
+The call was scheduled to be one hour; the two talked for nearly three, Bainum said.
 He interviewed eight or nine candidates for the role, whittled down from an initial list of nearly 150 people.
 “She was our first choice the whole time,” he said.

 She said she was drawn to the opportunity because Baltimore “is such a dynamic place facing so many challenges, and I think our journalism can really help improve the community.”
 And “Stewart is so committed to trying to figure this out.”